Kootenay Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate reached 61.6%.
-It showed growth of 1.0 percentage points from May and declined by 0.8 percentage points from same month last year.
+• The local employment rate stands at 61.6%.
+It showed decline of 0.0 percentage points from June and showed growth by 1.9 percentage points from same month last year.

-• Local unemployment rate is 5.4%.
-It decreased by 0.2 percentage points month-over-month, and showed growth by 0.1 percentage points year-over-year.
+• Local unemployment rate stands at 6.0%.
+It expanded by 0.6 percentage points month-over-month, and rose by 0.6 percentage points year-over-year.

 Employment Trends

-Total employment in June 2025 was 15,400, showing a measured increase of 280. relative to June, employment levels increased by 50, maintaining momentum.
+Total employment in July 2025 was 15,420, showing a marginal increase of 20. from July, employment levels gained 720, demonstrating resilience.

 Scroll down to explore more data